shivaahir158/rkhs/README.md

 > }
 > ```
 >
 > We'd love to hear how you're using RKHS.
-Suggestions, feedback, and collaboration ideas are always welcome — feel free to reach out at **shiva.ahir@stonybrook.edu**
+Suggestions, feedback, and collaboration ideas are always welcome, feel free to reach out at **shiva.ahir@stonybrook.edu**

 ---